cheesoup/GRPH/about.md

 ---

-# about this website
+# About this Website

 I'm planning to use this blog to keep track of notes, prototypes, ideas, etc. Things I plan on posting include: PureData/MaxMSP patches, random Bela and C++ stuff, badly explained DSP math, and just general nonsense about design, sound, and music.
 Maybe I'll post some p5.js or processing stuff if it's relevant too.

 This site was built using [Jekyll](https://jekyllrb.com/).
 The layout was designed by myself.
-Typefaces used are [VT323](https://fonts.google.com/specimen/VT323?query=VT323) and [IBM Plex Mono](https://fonts.google.com/specimen/IBM+Plex+Mono?query=ibm) and a bitmapped version of [Poetica STD](https://fonts.adobe.com/fonts/poetica).
-The former two are hosted by Google Fonts.
+It primarily focuses on

 The little dude at the top was created in [Aseprite](https://www.aseprite.org/).
 I don't really have a name for him yet.
 They're based off a friend of mine from Calgary who makes some pretty rad music.